 Royal Moroccan Navy

+Morocco, which is the only African country having both the Mediterranean and Atlantic coastlines, is continuously modernizing its naval defense capabilities to protect its water and deter enemies.
 The Royal Moroccan Navy, including a marine force, is deployed from five bases at Casablanca, Agadir, Al Hoceima, Dakhla, and Tangier.
-The navy inventory includes two frigates, four missile craft, 23 patrol craft, four amphibious vehicles, and four support craft.
-Naval aviation has two helicopters.
+By 2015 the navy inventory includes two frigates, four missile craft, 23 patrol craft, four amphibious vehicles, and four support craft.
+Naval aviation had two helicopters.

 The fishing conflicts between Spain and Morocco in 1982 were tending toward a genuine "naval war."
 The machine-gunning of two Lanzarote fishing boats and the boarding of a third boat by agroup of supposed Moroccans led to talk of intervention of Mauritanian pirates, led by an ex-mercenary nicknamed "the German;" of the existence of "intimidating" actions by boats belonging to "mixed" enterprises in order to remove the independent fishermen and also the excess of zeal of the Moroccan navy patrol boats.
 It was known the Moroccan Royal Navy used "camouflaged" boats on special checking missions on the fishing bank.
 There were occasions on which these "camouflaged" crews practiced a lesser grade piracy on their own, especially when they were not collecting their salary on time.
 They had also reported the fact that the Spanish fishermen were carrying money ready to bribe the commanders of the "motor-boats" in case they were surprised in prohibited waters.